 Nicole Welk-Joerger is an interdisciplinary historian trained in art history, anthropology, and the history of science, technology, and medicine.
-She is currently an NEH-Hagley Fellow in Business, Culture, and Society and working on her first book project tentatively titled Rumen Nation: An Environmental History of the United States.
+She is currently a Postdoctoral Research Associate at Princeton University’s High Meadows Environmental Institute.
+There, she is leading the Environmental Studies Program Senior Colloquium and working on her first book project, tentatively titled Rumen Nation: A Story of Sustainability in the United States.

 Welk-Joerger bridges her disciplines to tell stories about how capitalism has shaped human understandings of nonhuman life, including what constitutes “healthy” and “sustainable” relationships in agriculture.
 Her work and research highlights the connections that may exist between disparate ways of knowing, including shared desires for more equitable environmental futures.
 Welk-Joerger’s pursuits have been funded by numerous organizations, including the Scientific Instrument Society, the Hagley Museum and Library, and the Smithsonian Institution’s National Museum of American History.